 The ATM operation business revenues consist primarily of commission fees for each withdrawal transaction with the use of ATMs.
 ATM commission fees collected from each withdrawal are aggregated every month and recognized as ATM operation business revenues.
-The number of daily withdrawing transactions for the fiscal year ended March 31, 2017 stayed almost the same as the previous fiscal year.
-Our ATM operation business revenues and its percentage of our total revenue was \(\frac{\pmathbf{4}}{3}\).6 billion, \(\frac{\pmathbf{4}}{3}\).9 billion and \(\frac{\pmathbf{4}}{4}\).1 billion and 3.0%, 2.8% and 2.6% for the fiscal years ended March 31, 2015, 2016 and 2017, respectively.
-The number of placed ATMs as of March 31, 2017 was 1,066, a decrease of 21 ATMs from the previous fiscal year end.
-We may see a continuous decrease in the number of daily transaction due, for example, to a decrease in the number of pachinko players as the Japanese population declines or to a decrease in consumer demand prompted by an increase in the Japanese consumption tax rate
+The number of daily withdrawing transactions for the fiscal year ended March 31, 2018 stayed almost the same as the previous fiscal year.
+Our ATM operation business revenues and its percentage of our total revenue was ¥3.9 billion, ¥4.1 billion and £4.0 billion and 2.8%, 2.6% and 2.3% for the fiscal years ended March 31, 2016, 2017, and 2018, respectively.
+The number of placed ATMs as of March 31, 2018 was 1,096, an increase of 30 ATMs from the previous fiscal year end.
+We may see a continuous decrease in the number of daily transaction due, for example, to a decrease in the number of pachinko players as the Japanese population declines or to a decrease in consumer demand prompted by an increase in the Japanese consumption tax rate.